ashleawalker29/github-template-repo/README.md

 information is as follows:
 - The title supplies the prefix `[FEATURE]` to help identify the issue as a feature request from a glance.
+- The labels are predetermined as the issue type `enhancement` and having a status of `available`.
 - The body of the feature request gives guidance and structure to what the feature request should generally look like.